unixwzrd/oobabooga-macOS/README.md

 Basically, there's no change from my last update.
 The order is still the same, but the versions are moving targets right now.
 SO, real quickly, just a few paragraphs down, thee are the actual instruction in the proper order for stacking the libraries and packages.

 - Build a clean VENV with Python 3.10
 - pip install the daily PyTorch build.
 It will not have total Apple Silicon GPU support in it, and it adds some libraries for BLAS and LAPACK.
-These are opaque and might link with something else you use as they are kind of drop-in replacements for the NumPy libraries, in a sub-package called nnumpy-base which is installed with their flavor of NumPy.
+These are opaque and might link with something else you use as they are kind of drop-in replacements for the NumPy libraries, in a sub-package called numpy-base which is installed with their flavor of NumPy.
 I have experienced problems removing PyTorch's NumPy completely due to this.
 - pip install the oobabooga requirements.txt
 - pip rebuild in one shot llama-cpp-python and NumPu together with Metal/Accelerate Framework.
 Using anything else will be considerably slower.